OpenAgentsInc/openagents/docs/api-overview.md

 ## Concepts

-Agents are built from modular components called Nodes and arranged into Flows.
+Agents are built from interchangeable building blocks called Nodes, which are organized into Flows to specify behavior.

 Example Nodes include: API endpoints, conditional logic, data parsing, and third-party integrations.